samy-at-shopify/gsd-36523-tensorrt-investigation/README.md

 ### Glossary
 ##### Disclaimer: these aren't strict definitions - they are just here to convey what I mean when I use certain technical terms
-- Deep Learning: the subdiscipline of Machine Learning involving deep neural networks (i.e., those with > 1 layer).
+- **Deep Learning**: the subdiscipline of Machine Learning involving deep neural networks (i.e., those with > 1 layer).
-- Inference: the process of providing a machine learning model with some input and obtaining its output.
+- **Inference**: the process of providing a machine learning model with some input and obtaining its output.
-- Model: a machine learning model (not a model in the MVC sense).
+- **Model**: a machine learning model (not a model in the MVC sense).
-- TensorRT: an open-source deep learning framework made by Nvidia that aims to speed up deep neural networks' inference by optimizing different layers (e.g., fusing adjacent layers when possible).
+- **TensorRT**: an open-source deep learning framework made by Nvidia that aims to speed up deep neural networks' inference by optimizing different layers (e.g., fusing adjacent layers when possible).
-- TensorRT engine: a file (or object in memory) representing a deep learning model that has been optimized with TensorRT.
+- **TensorRT engine**: a file (or object in memory) representing a deep learning model that has been optimized with TensorRT.
-- Onnx: a machine learning framework with APIs in different languages and many backends that also allows to speed up deep neural networks' inference.
+- **Onnx**: a machine learning framework with APIs in different languages and many backends that also allows to speed up deep neural networks' inference.
 Also comes with its own model format (.onnx).
-- Onnxruntime and Onnxruntime-gpu: The libraries required to run inference using an .onnx model.
+- **Onnxruntime and Onnxruntime-gpu**: The libraries required to run inference using an .onnx model without/with a Nvidia CUDA GPU.

-#### Getting started with TensorRT
+### Getting started with TensorRT
 I followed [this guide](https://developer.nvidia.com/blog/simplifying-and-accelerating-machine-learning-predictions-in-apache-beam-with-nvidia-tensorrt/) to create a TensorRT engine from our ML model's .onnx file.
 This involved:

 1. Creating a GCE instance with a Nvidia T4 GPU and CUDA toolkit and drivers